Demographics of the United Kingdom: Future projections

-Numerous predictions and projections of the future ethnic demography of the United Kingdom have been made over the years.
+Various studies and projections have been made regarding the future ethnic composition of the United Kingdom.

+A recent report by Professor Matt Goodwin of the University of Buckingham forecasts significant demographic changes over the coming decades.
+According to the projections, the proportion of individuals identifying as White British is expected to decline from approximately 73% of the population to 57% by 2050, and fall below 50% by 2063, thus becoming a minority group.
+The report further estimates that by the end of the 21st century, the White British population may constitute around 33.7% of the total UK population.

+It also projects a substantial increase in the share of the population comprising foreign-born individuals and second-generation immigrants—from under 20% to 33.5% within the next 25 years.
+By 2100, it is predicted that around 60% of the UK population will either have been born outside the United Kingdom or have at least one parent who was an immigrant.

 In 2010, academic David Coleman produced research postulating a future demographic decline of the White British in Britain, indicating that they would become a minority in Birmingham and London during the 2020s.
 He also estimated that around 2056 to 2066, the trend of a declining share of the white populace will result in the United Kingdom having an overall white minority.

 In Prospect, he outlined four projections for a majority-minority scenario within the United Kingdom;